-We calibrate the model in two steps.
+We now describe our calibration in more detail.
+We proceed in two main steps.
 First, we fix a subset of parameters to match standard targets.
 Second, we choose the remaining parameters so that moments from the model's BGP match key features of the data, including the regression coefficients documented above.

-For the calibrated model, we assume that productivity is drawn from log-normal distribution whose mean z_0 equals the mean of the distribution of incumbent firms, and set the dispersion in those draws to $\sigma_z = \Delta$.
-We further assume that all new entrants start with an initial capital stock k_0 roughly equal to 4% of the average capital stock in the economy.
+For the calibrated model, we assume that initial scalable idea z of new entrants is drawn from log-normal distribution whose mean z_0 equals the mean of the distribution of incumbent firms, and set the dispersion in those draws to $\sigma_z = \Delta$.
+We further assume that all new